 Tuition and fees are fixed costs.
 These mandatory fees include the general fee, the educational technology fee, and the student health clinical fee.

-The housing allowance is based on the median room rate in the University College Houses.
+The housing allowance is based on the standard room rate in the University College Houses.
 To stay within the allowance, be conscious of your room selection and choose it by the Penn Housing deadline.
+If you choose to live in a room priced at the higher rate, SFS can help you access loan funding to cover the cost difference.
 Residential freshmen are required to live in on-campus housing during their first year of enrollment.

-The book and supplies allowance provides for the expected annual cost for textbooks and supplies.
+The books and supplies allowance provides for the expected annual cost for textbooks and supplies.

-Personal expenses include allowances for clothing, laundry, recreation, etc.
+The personal expenses allowance assumes expenses for clothing, recreation, etc.